xyproto/vt100/README.md

 See `cmd/move` for a more advanced example, where a character can be moved around with the arrow keys.

-### Features and limitations.
+### Features and limitations

 * Can detect letters, arrow keys and space.
-F12 and similar keys are not yet supported.
+F12 and similar keys are not supported (they are supported by vt220).
 * Resizing the terminal when using the Canvas struct may cause artifacts, for a brief moment.
-* Reading a keypress blocks everything.
+* There is a bug with how characters are placed and/or read from the Canvas struct.

 ### General info